 ENGLISH LANGUAGE PROFICIENCY

-To meet Augsburg College admission requirements, applicants must provide evidence of a sufficient command of both written and spoken English to study college courses conducted entirely in English.
-The following is a list of the tests and programs Augsburg College accepts as evidence for English proficiency.
+To meet Augsburg University admission requirements, applicants must provide evidence of a sufficient command of both written and spoken English to study graduate level coursework conducted entirely in English.
+The following is a list of the tests and programs Augsburg University accepts as evidence for English proficiency.

 - TOEFL: Minimum score of 80 on the Internet Based TOEFL (iBT) with a sub score of 20 on the written and 20 on the speaking sections.

 - IELTS: Minimum score of score report of 6.5.